mmeewis/TL15/exercise9/README.md

 ## Test your form

 * Preview your form, fill all the "Identity" fields
-* Make sure that your use your Lab Machine Label as the value for teh field "Cus Labmachinelabel"
+* Make sure that your use your Lab Machine Label CSXX-XXX as the value for the field "Cus Labmachinelabel"
 * Click Submit
 * Check your error.log